Better money management for sole traders

 Get in the habit early on of taking a basic wage for yourself weekly or fortnightly.
 It doesn’t have to be much to start with, but it should be enough to cover your very basic living costs.

-Many people live off their savings while starting a business; I’d much prefer they lend those funds to the business and set themselves up with a basic wage.
+Many people live off their savings while starting a business; it’s actually preferable to lend those funds to the business and set yourself up with a basic wage.

 3. Make the most of your assets